 Q: How do I donate goods and services?

-A: The Lady Washington and Hawaiian Chieftain welcome all donated goods and services that further our educational and ambassadorial missions.
-To make a cash donation online, visit our donations page.
-To learn how to make in-kind donations, please call 800-200-5239.
+A: Lady Washington and Hawaiian Chieftain greatly appreciate donated goods and services that further our educational and ambassadorial missions.
+Please contact us for a list of current needs.

 Q: How do I become a member?

 A: Please visit the Membership page on our website to find out about all the great benefits of joining our organization as a member.

 A: Yes.
 GHHS is a designated 501(c)(3) not-for-profit organization and your monetary contribution is 100% tax deductible.
 Memberships are deductible above the value of any gifts included in your membership level.

 Q: How do I arrange an education program?

 A: Our Voyage of Explorers field trips can be reserved by any K-12 educational institution, home school, or scout group.
 Please visit our Education page for pricing, scholarship and reservation information.

 Q: Can I charter a ship for a wedding?